 In case you haven't noticed, this recipe is very light.
 Not only is it oil-free, but it has zero added fat.
 This is part of what makes it so appealing as a summer potluck dish or an easy dinner on a warm night.

 But if you're sharing these miso noodles with family members who have big appetites, you may want to add some fat for the additional calories.

 Serve miso noodles with sliced avocado, sesame seeds, peanuts, or cashews to make it more filling.
 You can also whisk a couple of tablespoons of nut or seed butter into the dressing for added richness.

 How to Store Leftovers

 Once completely cool, store leftover noodles in an airtight container.
 They'll keep in the fridge for up to 5 days.
 Enjoy cold or reheated.
 Freezing not recommended.

 I hope you enjoy this super easy and light recipe for miso noodles.
 If you try it I would love to hear from you.
-Be sure to leave a comment and star rating below to let us know!
+Comment below to let everyone know how it turned out!

 Quick Vegan Miso Noodles